alfuwu/Hyleus-Vault/Geography/Realms/Obuandu.md

 ## **Economy**

-Obuandu's economy is mixed-market, heavily reliant on agriculture, renewable energy, and bioengineering. [[Phaawa]]-led communes dominate the biotech sector, particularly in sustainable construction and farm animal cultivation. [[Tarhan]] guilds provide security and logistics services, while [[serran]] trade networks connect Obuandu to foreign ports via the inland rivers.
+Obuandu's economy is mixed-market, heavily reliant on agriculture, renewable energy, and bioengineering. [[Phaawa]]-led communes dominate the biotech sector, particularly in sustainable construction and farm animal cultivation. [[Tarhan]] guilds provide security and logistics services, while [[Serran]] trade networks connect Obuandu to foreign ports via the inland rivers.

 The national currency, the renda, is stable, and the country is considered a regional leader in environmental policy and education.